ceejayc7/discord-livestream-notifier/README.md

 ﻿# discord-livestream-notifier
-> Broadcast when Twitch.tv streams go live on Discord
+> Broadcasts when a livestream goes live to a discord channel.
+Also contains random fun casino games.

+>Supports the following platforms:
+>* Twitch.tv
+>* Mixer

 ## Getting started
 Clone the repository and install npm dependencies